python/cpython/Doc/library/textwrap.rst

 .. function:: dedent(text)

-   Remove any common leading whitespace from every line in *text*.
+   Remove any common leading :term:`whitespace` from every line in *text*.

    This can be used to make triple-quoted strings line up with the left edge of the display, while still presenting them in the source code in indented form.